SamirMoustafa/Teach_Autopilot_for_Quadcopter/README.md

 _Teach a Quadcopter How to Fly!_

-In this project, you will design a Deep Reinforcement Learning agent to control several quadcopter flying tasks, including take-off, hover and landing.
+Deep Reinforcement Learning agent to control several quadcopter flying tasks, including take-off, hover and landing.

 # Table of Contents